CONSUMER LAW LAWYER - CONSUMER FRAUD, LEMON LAW, CONSUMER PROTECTION - CALIFORNIA BAY AREA ATTORNEY

 A: California Law provides a myriad of reasons to justify rescinding a contract to purchase or lease a new or used automobile.
 Basically, California allows an automobile purchase or lease agreement to be rescinded if it is based upon fraud, mistake, or significant non-disclosure or concealment.
 The basic concept is that there must be a "meeting of the minds" in order for a contract to be valid.

-However, California provides consumers with vast protections against misrepresentations that are made during the negotiations for the purchase or lease of goods or services.
-Further, there is no requirement that the salesperson intended to make a misrepresentation; the fact that a representation was made during the negotiations which in fact is not true is all that is required.
+California provides consumers with vast protections against misrepresentations that are made during the negotiations for the purchase or lease of vehicles.
+Further, there is no requirement that the dealership intended to make a misrepresentation; the fact that a representation was made which in fact is not true is all that is required.

 Some examples of misrepresentations, which would justify rescinding the sale, may include the following, especially if more than one of them is present:

-The inaccurate representation that the vehicle (or other consumer product) is new, when in fact it is used or reconditioned (if your "new" vehicle had several hundred miles on the odometer, it was not likely a "new" vehicle);
+• The inaccurate representation that the vehicle is "new," when in fact it is used or reconditioned (if your "new" vehicle had several hundred miles on the odometer, it was not likely a "new" vehicle);

-Any inaccurate representation concerning the quality or benefits of goods or services (this would usually cover anything told to you by the finance or sales manager, including how mechanically sound the used car is, how much you'll be protected by the service contract, that the finance rate is the best available, etc.);
+• Any inaccurate representation concerning the quality or benefits of goods or services (this would usually cover anything told to you by the salesperson, or sales and finance manager, including that the car is in excellent condition, has never been in an accident, that "GAP" insurance is required, how much you'll be protected by the service contract, that the finance rate is the best available, etc.);

-The most egregious examples of misrepresentation can be found at any used car dealership catering to individuals with bad credit, who are often persuaded to buy pieces of junk for over-inflated sales prices and interest rates.
-These poor individuals think no one else will sell them a car, so pay large down-payments on useless vehicles so they can get to work and pay their bills, only to find out their car payment money is being spent making repairs to a vehicle that should be retired, with the end result that the car gets repossessed, and, you guessed it, sold to the next poor individual with poor credit.
+The worst examples of car fraud can be found at any used car dealership catering to individuals with poor credit, who are often persuaded to buy pieces of junk for over-inflated sales prices and interest rates.
+These poor individuals think no one else will sell them a car, so pay large down-payments on useless vehicles so they can get to work and pay their bills, only to find out their car payment money is being spent making repairs to a vehicle that it not worth fixing, with the end result that the car gets repossessed, and, you guessed it, sold to the next poor individual with poor credit.
+Even worse, some of these dealers get away with selling junk cars by giving a warranty, because the buyer will take the car back to the same dealer who thoroughly checked the car out and missed or lied about the problem, then the dealer takes weeks to fix an issue, does a "bubble gum" temporary repair, or refuses to repair all the issues, and provides no towing or loaner car.

-The above are just a few examples of facts which would justify rescinding a sale, and you are encouraged to call us for a consultation.
-Undoubtedly, if you feel you were significantly misled, you probably were!
+The above are just a few examples of facts which would justify rescinding a sale, and there are many, many more, and you are encouraged to contact us for a consultation.

 -Call us to see if we can help-